keyteki/keyteki/README.md

 ### How do I do X Y Z?

-Check out the [About page](https://thecrucible.online/about) of Keyteki live deployment.
+Check out the [About page](https://manacrestonline.com/about) of Manateki live deployment.

 ## Development